kudelskisecurity/sgxfun/README.md

 * `parse_quote.py` takes a quote in binary form and extracts its fields

+* `EPID.md` documents the used of EPID anonymous group signatures

 * `GETQUOTE.md` documents the quote format and cryptographic scheme behind, as implemented in the quoting enclave